 - Illinois state refund – The land of the man who introduced income tax to the United States promises you your refund in 15 weeks.
 You can check on your Illinois refund here.

 - Indiana state tax refund – Hoosiers will have to wait 3 weeks to get their e-filed refunds and 12 weeks to get refunds from a paper return.
 You can check the status of your Indiana refund here.

-- Iowa state tax refund – Iowans can check the status of their refund here.
+- Iowa state refund – Iowans can check the status of their refund here.

 - Kansas state tax refund – The normal processing time for paper filed Kansas returns is 16 weeks.
 E-filed returns should take somewhat less time.
 You can check your refund’s status here.

-- Kentucky state tax refund – E-filed Kentucky refunds generally take 7-10 days and paper returns 8-12 weeks.
-A little behind the times, Kentucky has a number, (502) 564-1600, that you can call to check the status of your refund.
+- Kentucky state refund – E-filed Kentucky refunds generally take 7-10 days and paper returns 8-12 weeks.
+Check the status of your refund here or Kentucky has a number, (502) 564-1600, that you can call.

 - Louisiana state tax refund – The Louisiana Department of Revenue estimates that refunds should get to e-filers in 7-10 days and to paper filers in 12-16 weeks.
 You can check the state of your refund with this online tool.

-- Maine state tax refund - Check the status of a State of Maine refund here.
+- Maine state refund – Check the status of a State of Maine refund here.

 - Maryland state tax refund – Maryland paper filers can expect their refund in 30 days, and e-filers in less time than that.
 Marylanders can check the status of their refunds here.

 - Massachusetts state refund – An e-filed return should get you a refund in less than a week, a paper return in less than 3 weeks.
 You can check the status of your Massachusetts refund online here, after you create an account.